-We also know that at least half of all sight loss is avoidable, so there’s a real need to help people live richer lives.
+We also know that at least half of all sight loss is avoidable, so there’s a real need to help people live more prosperous lives.

 For most of us, a quick visit to the local optician is all it takes.